topcoat/topcoat/README.md

 We try to work in compliance with some [Open Development][dna-opendev-link] standards.
 See our [open development documentation][dna-opendev-link] for details.

 ## problems?
 For questions, discussion, or feedback join us on [Slack][slack-link]!
-You can also use the follow mail lists:
+You can also use the following mail lists:

 #### consumer announcements and general questions
+* grp-design-dna-informed@adobe.com
 * spectrum-informed@adobe.com
-* grp-design-dna-informed@adobe.com

 #### contributor questions and design frameworks
 * cg-design-dna-contributors@adobe.onmicrosoft.com